Planned C-Section- What you need to know!

 Though hospital procedures may vary, there are general steps that most will follow when it comes to preoperative procedures.
 Before your operation day, you’ll probably have lab work, including blood and urine tests, to check for diabetes and other medical issues.
 You’ll meet with an anesthetist to discuss your options for anesthesia.
 You’ll also be reminded to refrain from eating or drinking for eight to 12 hours before your surgery.

 Checking into the Hospital

-Once you’ve arrived at the hospital, you’ll check in and be shown to your room, where you’ll change into a hospital gown.
+Once you’ve arrived at the hospital, you’ll check-in and be shown to your room, where you’ll change into a hospital gown.
 After you’ve undergone a physical assessment (which includes checking vital signs and reviewing your medical history), you’ll be started on an IV.
-Your abdomen will be shaved down to the pubic hair and you may be administered an enema.
-A nurse and an anesthetist will visit with you to review your birth plans, and you will sign a number of consent forms.
+Your abdomen will be shaved down to the pubic hair, and you may be administered an enema.
+A nurse and an anesthetist will visit with you to review your birth plans, and you will sign several consent forms.

 The Recovery Room

 Soon, your anesthesia will begin to wear off, and you’ll start to feel sensation returning to your toes.
 Women are usually moved from the surgery room to a recovery room (not yet your hospital room) at this time, so a nurse can tend to you as your anesthesia wears off.
 As the effects of the anesthesia wane, you may begin to start feeling discomfort around your incision.
 Medication can be administered to manage this pain, so don’t be afraid to ask your nurse for information on pain-relief options.
 Generally, once you can wiggle your toes, a nurse will allow your spouse to visit with you and may allow you to hold and/or nurse your newborn.